sammyyamazaki/better-nursery-call-for-pro-presenter/README.md

 * Send child call numbers (e.g. **R22**, **K5**) to ProPresenter
 * Tablets update instantly and show all active calls
 * Calls can be removed with a single tap
+* No need for the ProPresenter operator to click anything
 * Optional sound feedback for success/error

 ### 👶 Dynamic Group Management